 Nutritional homeostasis during the critical period of the first 1,000 days of life constitutes the fundamental determinant of an individual's physiological and neurocognitive capital.
 Globally, Protein-Energy Malnutrition (PEM), manifesting as stunting or wasting, remains a major systemic pathology, disproportionately affecting pediatric populations in low- and middle-income countries (Black et al., 2013).
 In Sub-Saharan Africa, the persistence of a high prevalence of undernutrition, despite the relative availability of food resources, raises the complex question of the efficiency of Infant and Young Child Feeding (IYCF) practices during the window of physiological vulnerability constituted by the dietary transition (6 to 24 months) (Lartey et al., 2019).

-In Togo, recent epidemiological data indicate that public health objectives regarding the reduction of nutritional morbidity remain elusive, despite the intensification of Social and Behavior Change Communication (SBCC) campaigns (INSEED Togo, 2017).
+In Togo, recent epidemiological data indicated that public health objectives regarding the reduction of nutritional morbidity remained elusive, despite the intensification of Social and Behavior Change Communication (SBCC) campaigns (INSEED Togo, 2017).
 This inertia suggests the existence of a dissonance between mothers' theoretical knowledge of dietary standards and their actual behavioral adherence.
 This phenomenon, termed the "Knowledge-Practice Gap," is often exacerbated by structural and environmental constraints.
 Physiologically, the infant in the complementary feeding phase is subject to strict metabolic imperatives: their limited gastric capacity (approximately 30 ml/kg) necessitates a high energy and nutritional density of the ration to support rapid growth velocity and intense synaptogenesis (Dewey and Brown, 2003).

 However, in rural and peri-urban contexts such as the Avé prefecture, complementary feeding often confronts the "viscosity paradox" and low micronutrient bioavailability.
 Local starchy matrices, which form the basis of the diet, often require excessive aqueous dilution to be ingestible, drastically reducing caloric density below the required anabolic thresholds (Mouquet-Rivier et al., 2008).
 Furthermore, the presence of anti-nutritional factors, such as phytates, inhibits the absorption of divalent cations (iron, zinc), aggravating the risk of occult deficiencies ("hidden hunger") and immunosuppression in an environment where infectious pressure, notably fecal contamination, induces chronic environmental enteropathies (Humphrey, 2009).